Go to the Nature Institute’s home page

 Closing thoughts

-The contents of our senses — if we could somehow know them before they are illuminated and given form by thinking — could not possibly lie to us.
-They are just not in the business of being either true or false.
-In fact, as we have seen above, they are not even there in any meaningful sense until the illumination by thinking has occurred.
-Whatever it is that comes through the senses apart from thinking — and how could we name it without bringing concepts to bear, after which it would be more than what comes through the senses alone — can only be an unformed potential.
-Such potential cannot be true or false.
-Only our thinking can be adequate or inadequate, misleading or helpful, true or false — depending on how surely it brings to consistent and reliable appearance whatever potentials have been presented to our senses.
+The bare contents of our senses — if we could somehow know them before they were illuminated and given form by thinking7 — could not possibly lie to us.
+Our senses just are not in the business of being either true or false.
+In fact, as the ambiguous images in Figure 13.1 were meant to illustrate, particular sensible contents are not even there for us in any meaningful sense until the illumination by thinking has occurred.
+It is only this thinking that can be more or less faithful to whatever comes through our senses.

-Perhaps the first and most naive reaction to all the foregoing is the complaint, “You seem to be saying that everything is ‘just in my head’, which can hardly be true.
-In the depths of the deepest ocean trench, or on the backside of the moon, there are solid things and real processes that no person is now experiencing, and yet we can be quite sure that they continue on quite heedless of our disregard.”
+Perhaps the first and most naïve reaction to all the foregoing is the complaint, “You seem to be saying that everything is ‘just in my head’, which can hardly be true.
+In the depths of the deepest ocean trenches, or on the backside of the moon, there are solid things and real processes that no person is now experiencing, and yet we can be quite sure that they continue existing according to their true nature quite heedless of our disregard.”

-We need to reckon with the intense and tyrannical grip of old habits of thinking.
-As the philologist Owen Barfield has reminded us, for most people living before, say, the sixteenth century the proposition that thoughts are “things” isolated in our individual heads would have been difficult or impossible to comprehend — just as difficult and impossible to comprehend as is, for us, the proposition that thoughts belong to and inform the stuff of the world (Barfield 1967, p.
+It would be helpful in these questions if we reckoned with the intense and tyrannical grip of inadequate habits of thinking.
+As the philologist Owen Barfield has reminded us, for most people living before, say, the sixteenth century, the proposition that thoughts are isolated in our individual heads would have been difficult or impossible to comprehend — just as difficult and impossible to comprehend as is, for us, the proposition that thinking belongs to and informs the stuff of the world (Barfield 1967, p.
 45).

 For the student of the evolution of consciousness (Chapter 23), the question is not, “How can anyone arrive at the ‘crazy’ idea that thinking belongs to the warp and woof of the world?” but rather, “How did it happen, in this last brief, historical moment, that we have come, ‘crazily’, to doubt a world humming with the high tension of creative thought?”